-The Ponto sound processors convert sound into vibrations which are transmitted via the abutment and implant through the skull bone directly to the cochlea.
-For patients using the device prior to or instead of implant surgery, the vibrations are transmitted via the connector plate on a softband or headband.
+The Ponto sound processors convert sound into vibrations that are transmitted via the abutment and implant through the skull bone directly to the cochlea.
+For patients using the device prior to or instead of implant surgery, the vibrations are transmitted via the connector plate on a soft band or head band.

-A range of Ponto sound processors are available, including Mini, Power and SuperPower devices.
+A range of Ponto sound processors are available, including regular, Power and SuperPower devices, both with and without wireless capabilities.